benbalter/schedule-discussion-posts-action/README.md

 labels: announcement, engineering
 ---

-Body of the post here
+Body of the post here in standard Markdown.
 ```

+Note: You do not (and should not) include the title in the body of the draft as
+an H1.
+Instead, add it to the front matter so that it can be set appropriately.

 The following front matter fields are supported: